 Use a clean canning funnel and ladle to fill each jar.
 Always follow the recipe’s instruction for headspace (the space between the level of fruit and the sealing lid).
 Wipe jar rims with clean paper towel.
 Carefully place the flat sealing lid on top with a magnetic stick.
 Tighten the screw band only just enough for it to stay on the jar (it has to leave enough room for the air to escape).

 Use canning tongs to carefully place the jars into the canner of boiling water.
-Filled jars must be covered by at least 2 in. of water.
+Filled jars must be covered by at least two inches of water.
 Start the timer on the processing when the water comes to a full rolling boil.
 Keep the water boiling for the entire processing time.

 Let processed jars stand at room temperature for 24 hours.
 Check that lids have sealed properly by pressing them.
 They should be flat and not pop up.
 Any jars that haven’t sealed can be stored in the fridge and used within two weeks.

-A natural fibre found in fruits that helps jams and jellies to “jell” or set.
+- Pectin: A natural fibre found in fruit that helps jams and jellies set.
 You can go without it but you’ll have to cook preserves longer, which makes them less juicy and less fresh-tasting.
-Pectin* lets the flavours of the fruit shine through.
+Pectin* also lets the flavours of the fruit shine through.
 Many fruits (such as pears) are naturally high in pectin; you can even make your own by cooking down apple peels and cores.